epage/rfcs/text/0000-split-home.md

 ## Platform-specific paths

-**Note:** The information here is for illustrative purposes and bikeshedding the proposed ideas is off-topic as this RFC is not making any decision on what these paths should be.
+**Note:** The information here is for illustrative purposes and discussing the details is only relevant so far as it might affect a decision being made within this RFC.

 Update [`home` package](https://crates.io/crates/home) with the following
 - `cargo_config_home`: Returns